onflow/nft-storefront/docs/documentation.md

 2. **Unsupported receiver capability** - There is a common pitfall during the purchase of an NFT that some saleCut receivers don’t have a supported receiver capability because of that entitled sale cut would transfer to first valid sale cut receiver.
 However it can be partially solved by providing the generic receiver using the `FungibleTokenSwitchboard` contract and add all the currencies capabilities that beneficiary wants to receive.
 More on the ``FungibleTokenSwitchboard` can be read [here](https://github.com/onflow/flow-ft#fungible-token-switchboard)

-# Enabling creator royalties for your NFTs [TODO]
+# Enabling creator royalties for NFTs

-A user wants to sell an NFT that has a [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) defined.
-A marketplace will want to support royalties during the fulfillment of a listing with royalties.
+NFTStorefrontV2 contract support royalties but it doesn't mandate, It is a choice of marketplaces whether they want to support the creator royalties during listing or not.
+However, we encourage the marketplaces to support the royalties to stimulate the artists participation in FLOW ecosystem.

-NFTStorefrontV2 leverages the `NFTMetadataViews` standard to dynamically fetch the royalty details during the creation of the listing and convert it to one of the `saleCut` receivers.
+If seller's NFT supports [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard then marketplaces can support royalties during the fulfillment of a listing.
+NFTStorefrontV2 can dynamically fetch the royalty details during the creation of the listing and turn it into the `saleCut` of the listing.

 ```solidity
 // Check whether the NFT implements the MetadataResolver or not.